 3. Prove the four properties in the left column of Table 1-1 in Kirk's book.

-4. Find the state transition matrices for the systems of Problem 1-12(a), (b), and (i) in Kirk's book.
+4. Find the state transition matrices for the systems of Problem 1-12(e), (f), and (h) in Kirk's book.

 a.
-Plot the states between 0 and 6 seconds, and give the magnitude of the largest closed-loop eigenvalue, for R = 0.1, 1, and 10.
+Plot the states for a reasonable time duration and find the magnitude of the largest closed-loop eigenvalue, for R = 0.1, 1, and 10.

-b.
+c.
 For R = 1, plot the elements of the state feedback matrix as a function of time.